 A poet at heart, Stupnik compiled and published a book of poems, Passages, about her faith and how it has grown and reshaped itself over the years.
 Her next project was Around Clearwater, which was published by Arcadia Publishing and launched in August, 2016.
 Her next project is a sequel to Jennie Phillips’ story, Scruples & Drams, the story of Maude Porter, one of the first children born in Wright County.
 Born in 1862 to two of Clearwater’s pioneers, Tom and Abigail Porter, she lived to be 103 and led quite a life in this small community.
 She was a milliner, an active Women’s Christian Temperance Union member, and a fighter for suffrage.
 She never married and lived in only two houses in Clearwater, both on Main Street.
 Needles and Pins, is HERstory about her desire to help women get the vote and make their lives better.

 Besides longer works, she has published short stories, creative non-fiction, and poems.
 She is proud that some of her writing has earned first place awards and has been recognized with a few literary awards along the way.
+The latest one is from the United Methodist Church General Commission on Archives and History —Women in United Methodist History Research Grant– for her research and written work on the Reverend Mary MacNicholl, Minnesota first ordained woman in the Methodist faith.
 And, at heart, even though she is now retired, she considers herself a poet, novelist, researcher, a history lover, and overall, a teacher and story teller.

 A Taste of Poetry